StarRocks/starrocks/docs/administration/k8s_operator_cn.md

     The description for some parameters is as follows:

-    > More parameters and detailed description, please see [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+    > For more parameters and detailed description, see [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

-    - Set the maximum and minimum CNs for horizontal scaling.
+    - Set the maximum and minimum numbers of CNs for horizontal scaling.

         ```Bash
-        # The maximum of CNs.
+        # The maximum number of CNs.
 The upper limit value is 10.
         maxReplicas: 10
-        # The minimum of CNs.
+        # The minimum number of CNs.
 The lower limit value is 1.
         minReplicas: 1
         ```

-    - Set the threshold for horizontal scaling.
+    - Set the CPU utilization threshold for horizontal scaling.

         ```Bash
         - type: Resource